strikersps/Competitive-Programming/Code-Chef/Rainbow-Array/readme.md

 *   This is the editorial of the problem [Rainbow Array](https://www.codechef.com/problems/RAINBOWA).
-*   The given is: You are given an array and you need to tell       whether the array is a rainbow array or not.
+*   You are given an array and you need to tell       whether the array is a rainbow array or not.
 *   The definition/structure of the rainbow array is defined        in the problem statement as:
 ```
     First a1 elements equal to 1.